FelipeMG/game-of-life/README.md

-# Comway's Game Of Life
+# Conway's Game Of Life

-JAVA implementation of Comway's Game Of Life.
+JAVA implementation of Conway's Game Of Life.